the-first-ideal/titan/README.md

 # Titan
-Voice Assitant programmed in Python
+Voice Assistant programmed in Python

 Titan is a voice assistant programmed in Python.
 It features many commands and possible ways to add to them.